MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/manage-playbook-templates.md

 Open the playbook template and on the command bar, select **Publish**.

-**Note**
+> [!NOTE]

-The playbook template you’re trying to publish must have the following:
+> The playbook template you’re trying to publish must have the following:

--   At least one playbook activity added
+> -   At least one playbook activity added

--   At least one record type the playbook template applies to
+> -   At least one record type the playbook template applies to

-**Important!**
+> [!Important]!

-After you publish a template, you can’t edit it.
+> After you publish a template, you can’t edit it.
 To make changes to a published playbook template, on the command bar, select **Revise**.

 ## Delete a playbook template